nd-nuclear-theory/mcscript-ncci/INSTALL.md

   Change to the directory where you want the repository to be installed, e.g.,

   ~~~~~~~~~~~~~~~~
   % cd ~/code
   ~~~~~~~~~~~~~~~~

   Clone the `mcscript-ncci` repository and all submodules.

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % git clone https://github.com/nd-nuclear-theory/mcscript-ncci.git
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   Change your working directory to the repository for the following steps:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % cd mcscript-ncci
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   If you want the bleeding-edge, potentially broken version, check out the `develop` branch:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % git checkout -t origin/develop
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Setup the package in your `PYTHONPATH` by running `pip` (or `pip3` on Debian):
+  Set up the package in your `PYTHONPATH` by running `pip`:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-  % pip install --user --editable .
+  % python3 -m pip install --user --editable .
   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  Note that the `.` here means to install the Python package defined by the code in the current directory.

   This will ***fail*** if you have not already installed `mcscript`.
 If this happens, go back and ensure that `mcscript` has been installed successfully.

   a.
 Subsequently updating source

   ~~~~~~~~~~~~~~~~
   % git pull
-  % pip install --user --editable .
+  % python3 -m pip install --user --editable .
   ~~~~~~~~~~~~~~~~

+  This subsequent `pip install`, when updating the source code, is a precaution in case, e.g., the package dependencies have changed.

 # 2. Environment Configuration